Skip to content

 15. Review the rule's details, and then choose Create rule.

-After you create the rule, you can change the timing of the expiration notification.
-In the ACM API's PutAccountConfiguration action, enter a value between 1-45 for DaysBeforeExpiry.
+After you create the rule, you can change the date that you receive the expiration notification.
+In the PutAccountConfiguration ACM API operation, enter a value between 1-45 for DaysBeforeExpiry.

 Complete the following steps: